Nicklas-Holmqvist/new-photography-portfolio/README.md

 - Anchor
 - Order

+#### Left to create
+- Social icon for mapping in footer
+- Images like logo in the header
+- ...then all content is controlled by Contentful
+- ...you are not really ever done so
+- ...prepare for e-business

 ## Future implements

 We will see what the future will be... maby a e-business for my photographs